eirikt/default-webapp-elm-now/README.md

 [_npm_][npm] originally was the "Node.js Package Manager", but is now become the de-facto tool for all web and JavaScript-based projects.
 All project meta-information and package/component dependencies goes in its `package.json` project configuration file.

-We start with a vanilla `package.json`, which we will extend in the following commits.
+We start with a default `package.json`, which we will extend in the following commits.

 ...